 Travel 200 km which takes 2hr 15m from Calais for this grand tour and find yourself transported back in time.
 It is a great place for a weekend break from London to indulge in some French gastronomy and cultural finesse.

-Top Travel Tips:
+Itinerary & Travel Tips:

 Start at the Church of Joan of Arc

-Find your way to Place du Vieux Marche and you will be greeted with an out of place, modern boat-like arc-shaped building.
+Find your way to Place du Vieux Marche (map) and you will be greeted with an out-of-place, modern boat-like arc-shaped building.
 This is allegedly the square where the martyr, Joan of Arc, was burned for her sins against the English.
 I don’t think many will find much to admire about the exterior, but inside, you will be awe-struck with the 13 large Renaissance stained-glasses.
 There were salvaged from the nearby Church of St Vincent which was destroyed in the World War II.
 Rouen celebrates the Joan of Arc Festival on the Sunday closest to 30th May every year….. wonder what that will be like…

 From the church, walk down the shops-lined Rue du Gros Horloge to find the famous 14th century astronomical clock.
 The mechanism for this single-hand clock was apparently made back in 1389, making it one of the oldest clock in Europe.
 One revolution of the single hand signifies 24 hours.
 You will notice a sheep at the end of the hand.
 Look closer and you will spot a few more on the ornate borders.
 There is another on the coat of arm above the arch.
 Follow it through to the underbelly of the arch and you will find a whole herd with a sculpture of a shepard.
 This is a tribute to wool, which was an important trading commodity for the city in medieval times.